apache/nuttx-apps/system/i2c/README.txt

   data value from the device.
 Optionally, it may re-start the transfer before obtaining the data.

+  An optional <repititions> argument can be supplied to repeat the read operation an arbitrary number of times (up to 2 billion).
+If auto-increment is select (-i), then the register address will be temporarily incremented on each repitions.
+The increment is temporary in the since that it will not alter the "sticky" value of the register address.

   On success, the output will look like the following (the data value read will be shown as a 4-character hexadecimal number if the 16-bit data width option is selected).